apostrophecms/apostrophe-documentation/reference/apostrophe-utils/index.md

 Date objects are cloned as such.
 All other non-JSON objects are cloned as plain JSON objects.

+If `keepScalars` is true, properties beginning with `_` are kept as long as they are not objects.
+This is useful when using `clonePermanent` to limit JSON inserted into browser attributes, rather than filtering for the database.
+Preserving simple string properties like `._url` is usually a good thing in the former case.
 ### orderById(*ids*, *items*, *idProperty*) *[api]*
 `ids` should be an array of mongodb IDs.
 The elements of the `items` array, which should be the result of a mongodb query, are returned in the order specified by `ids`.